 Accounting for enterprise expenses

-What costs can be included in the cost of production
+What costs can be included in the cost of production?

-In addition, the cost estimate should include:
+In addition, the cost calculation should include:

 • losses resulting from production downtime;